 Bolivia Country Report

 Disruptive strikes are likely to recur until general elections in October 2019, affecting both the public and private sectors, including mining and cargo transport.
 Civic strikes opposing the government are likely to generate further multi-sector work stoppages.
 Corruption is commonplace among state officials, the judiciary, and the private sector.
-Contracts signed with state oil company Yacimientos Petrolíferos Fiscales Bolivianos (YPFB) are at particular risk of cancellation as a result of investigations in corruption and contractual irregularities.
+Contracts signed with state oil company Yacimientos Petrolíferos Fiscales Bolivianos (YPFB) are at particular risk of cancellation as a result of ongoing investigations into corruption and contractual irregularities.
 Italian firm Drillmec's equipment contract with YPFB was cancelled in April 2017 as a result of corruption allegations, despite denying wrongdoing.

 Terrorism is not a major threat in Bolivia.
 Anarchists engage in occasional small-scale actions against banks or government buildings.
 Cocoa growers, particularly in the Yungas region of La Paz department, and illegal miners, who have ready access to dynamite, occasionally resist government clampdowns, targeting state security forces rather than civilian or commercial assets.
 A network of smugglers with cross-border operations into Chile have violently confronted the police and the armed forces.
 Two separate improvised explosive device (IED) attacks in the city of Oruro in February 2018 that collectively killed 12 people were attributed to a personal feud rather than terrorism.